 - Most have a strong disrespect for law and authority figures.

-- They often have a problem controlling emotions and making strong decisions.
+- They often have a problem with controlling emotions and making strong decisions.

 - They are now behind a glass reinforced door or a set of sliding bars and angry.

 Working as a correctional officer is going to be the last person they have respect for.
 They most likely see them as a barrier to the freedom they once had.